myh1000/chrome-backspace-back/README.md

 Here's a way to install this extension from a copy of the source so you can always read it (it's very short) and be sure it's not doing anything malicious.
 Automatic updates do not work with locally installed extensions.
 That should make you feel even safer.

-- Clone or download this repository:
+- Clone or download this repository
 - Navigate to `chrome://extensions` in Chrome's URL bar;
 - Tick the box that says _Developer mode_;
 - Click _Load unpacked extension_;